MatteoGabriele/vue-analytics/docs/page-tracking.md

 ### Enable page auto tracking

-The most easy way to track your single page application, is to pass the VueRouter instance to the plugin and let it handle everything for you
+The most easy way to track your application, is to pass the VueRouter instance to the plugin and let it handle everything for you

 ```js
 import Vue from 'vue'